google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 Specification" [HTML401].
 Binary data is base64 encoded [RFC4648] as specified in the individual messages.

-Clients are configured with a base URL for a log and construct URLs for requests by appending suffixes to this base URL.
+Clients are configured with a log's base URL, which is one of the log's parameters.
+Clients construct URLs for requests by appending suffixes to this base URL.
 This structure places some degree of restriction on how log operators can deploy these services, as noted in [RFC7320].
 However, operational experience with version 1 of this protocol has not indicated that these restrictions are a problem in practice.

 Note that JSON objects and URL parameters may contain fields not specified here.
 These extra fields SHOULD be ignored.

-The \<log server> prefix, which is one of the log's parameters, MAY include a path as well as a server name and a port.

 In practice, log servers may include multiple front-end machines.
 Since it is impractical to keep these machines in perfect sync, errors may occur that are